-OA happens when the cartilage breaks down.
+Osteoarthritis (OA) happens when the cartilage breaks down.
 This tissue protects the bones and allows them to move without friction.
 But when it gets damaged, bones start rubbing together, causing joint pain.
 This chronic condition is common among older people but can occur in adults of any age.
-We can help you alleviate OA symptoms in our pain management clinics.
+We can help you ease OA symptoms in our pain management clinics.

-Stiffness, swelling, weakness, and pain usually worsen after long activity periods.
+Pain, stiffness, swelling, weakness, reduced range of motion.
+The pain usually gets worse after long activity periods.

 Age and gender matter

-Although no gene has been found as the cause, there is a higher risk of developing OA if you have family members with this condition.
+Although no gene has been found as the cause, there is a higher risk of developing OA if your parents, siblings, or other family members have this condition.

-Being overweight adds more stress on the joints.
+Being overweight adds more stress to the joints, accelerating cartilage damage.
 Besides, fat cells produce proteins that can cause inflammation.